 By the end of 2016 I felt like had my freelance design pretty well setup, with lekker clients and a good consistent workflow.
 But freelance design means computer, computer, computer - and a heap of screen time.

 Next intention was to find ways to distance myself from my beloved workhorse - my MackBook.
 I was in pursuit of creating art with my hands again - I missed paper and pens and paint and erasing and smudging.
 I missed the mess, the craft and the exploration that went with it all.

 I also really missed people.
 Not working from an office means you're probably working from home or a coffee shop without too much human interaction.
 Perfect somedays - other days not so much.

 Anyway - long story short - this all led me to the path of becoming a 'handpoke' tattoo artist.
 Handpoking is a tattooing method whereby no machine is used.
 It's a gentler, more traditional technique whereby the a needle (the same professional ones used in tattoo machine) is strapped to a stick and dipped into tattoo ink.
 The process is much slower and more intricate as dot-by-dot the detail comes together.
 Note: I use an imported high-quality vegan ink.

 Furthermore - I'm really enjoying painting on walls.
 With murals in two yoga studios in Cape Town, another two find themselves on international soil in Ubud, Bali and in Singapore, and even more in the homes of people I adore.

-That takes us up to now, quickly approaching the end of 2019.
+That takes us up to now, the turn of the decade - hello 2020.
 An exciting time to be alive with so many possibilities and infinite ideas floating around us waiting to be manifested.
 I'm not sure exactly where it is that I am headed, but I'm amped.
 As long as I'm making and moving, I'm happy.

 Bless them future creations *